su2code/su2code.github.io/_tutorials/compressible_flow/Transitional_Flat_Plate/Transitional_Flat_Plate_T3A_and_T3A-.md

 Upon completing this tutorial, the user will be familiar with performing an external, transitional flow over a flat plate.
 The flow over the flat plate will be laminar until it reaches a point where a transition correlation depending on local flow variables is activated.
 The results can be compared to the zero pressure gradient natural transition experiment of T3A & T3A-[ERCOFTAC](http://cfd.mace.manchester.ac.uk/ercoftac/doku.php).
 The following capabilities of SU2 will be showcased in this tutorial:

 - Steady, 2D, incompressible RANS equations
-- k-w SST turbulence model with Langtry and Menter (LM) transition model
+- k-w SST-2003m turbulence model with Langtry and Menter 2009 ([LM2009](https://turbmodels.larc.nasa.gov/langtrymenter_4eqn.html)) transition model
 - L2Roe convective scheme in space (2nd-order, upwind)
 - Corrected average-of-gradients viscous scheme
 - Euler implicit time integration